imamitbhandari/Assigenment-3/README.md

 - Select services (such as ferry bookings)
 - Calculate the total cost
 - Approve or reject bookings

 The project made me realize that Object-Oriented Programming (OOP) can be applied to create clean, modular and structured code.
-It also gave me practical experience in the implementation of design principles like Encapsulation, Single Responsibility Principle (SRP), Don’t Repeat Yourself (DRY) and Keep It Simple (KISS).
+It also gave me practical experience in the implementation of design principles like Encapsulation, SRP, DRY and KISS.

 This experience taught me how to relate theory and practice by working on a Python program and applying principles to it.